centreon/centreon-documentation/versioned_docs/version-23.04/migrate/migrate-from-el-to-el.md

 the Centreon Central server (output IPv4).
 See the [Advanced configuration](../monitoring/monitoring-servers/advanced-configuration.md#tcp-outputs) chapter for more information.
-   - The fingerprint of your platform has changed: [contact Centreon](mailto:support@centreon.com) to obtain a new license.
+   - The fingerprint of your platform has changed too: [contact Centreon](mailto:support@centreon.com) to obtain a new license.

 6. [Deploy the configuration](../monitoring/monitoring-servers/deploying-a-configuration.md) for all your monitoring servers (including the central).